TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/js_bundling.md

 ./bin/rails javascript:install:<replace the text and <> with your bundler choice>
 ~~~

-You should have now see this error and a few other ones but don't fear!
+You should now see this error and a few other ones but don't fear!

 ~~~bash
 ✘ [ERROR] Could not resolve "@hotwired/turbo-rails"